huytrnq/BrainSegmentation/README.md

 # Brain Segmentation
-This repository is a collection of scripts and notebooks for brain segmentation using deep learning which is part of the project for the course "Medical Image Segmentation" at the University of Girona on my Master's degree.
+This repository is a collection of scripts and notebooks for brain segmentation using deep learning which is part of the project/challenge for the course "Medical Image Segmentation" at the University of Girona on my Master's degree.

 ## Table of Contents
 1. [Introduction](#introduction)